kojiwell/kojiwell.github.io/docs/essential/git.md

 sidebar_label: Git
 ---

-Git allows a group of software developers to manage changes of sourse code over time.
-It's the most popular version control system, and when you're involved in a software development, you will most-likely use Git with other people.
+Git enables developers to collaboratively manage and track changes to source code.
+As the most widely used version control system, Git is essential in most software projects.

 ## Basics

 ### General setup

-Set a name that is identified for credit when review version history
+Set the name used in your commits

 ``` sh
 git config --global user.name "[Firstname Lastname]"
 ```

-Set an email address that will be associated with each history maker
+Set the email address associated with your commits

 ``` sh
 git config --global user.email "[valid email]"